OlehKutnyi/CV/Economic Freedom & Happiness.md

 # Economic Freedom and Happiness

 ## Description
 Economists believe that economic freedom (EF) has a strong positive effect on subjective well-being (happiness).
-I decided to dig deeper and discover whether this relationship depends on a particular country.
-Specifically, I focus on geopolitical groups and development levels.
-I hoped that the the effect of increasing EF will have a stronger effect in Western Europe than in post-Soviet countries because of their history.
+I was curious whether this relationship is affected by the country's culture, which is the result of its history.
+I was especially interested in post-Soviet countries.
+The classical geopolitical groups like Western Europe, the Middle East and post-Soviet states are pretty good for this analysis.
+I also add the development level to the analysis.
+I hoped that the effect of increasing EF would have a stronger effect in Western Europe than in post-Soviet countries because of their history.

 ## Variables
 Economic freedom refers to the ability of individuals and businesses to make economic choices and decisions without government intervention or excessive restrictions.
 It is often used to describe the degree to which an economy allows for voluntary and market-driven economic activities to take place.
 Scale of measurement 1 to 100.